How To Create a 90-Day Growth Plan for Amazon and D2C Stores

 Paid ads are a powerful lever for accelerating growth, especially in the early stages.

-• Amazon PPC Setup: Amazon’s Pay Per Click platform allows you to bid on keywords to get your products in front of motivated buyers.
-The average conversion rate for Amazon ads is around 9.9%, which is dramatically higher than other ecommerce platforms.
-A well structured setup, often starting with automatic campaigns to gather data and manual campaigns to target specific keywords, is key to efficiency.
+Launch Sponsored Products and Sponsored Brands ads: Amazon's PPC platform allows you to bid on keywords to get your products in front of motivated buyers.
+The average conversion rate for Amazon ads is around 9.9%, dramatically higher than other ecommerce platforms.
+A well structured setup typically starts with automatic campaigns to gather data and manual campaigns to target specific keywords.
+Sponsored Brands ads are particularly valuable for building brand awareness and driving traffic to your Brand Store.
+For more on structuring campaigns by intent, read the intent based campaign architecture guide.

-• Search Term Report Analysis: This report is a goldmine of data from your Amazon PPC campaigns.
+Search Term Report analysis: This report is a goldmine of data from your Amazon PPC campaigns.
 It shows you the exact search queries shoppers used when they clicked your ad.
-Analyzing this report helps you find new, high converting keywords to target and identifies irrelevant terms to add as negative keywords, which cuts down on wasted ad spend.
+Analyzing it helps you find new, high converting keywords to target and identifies irrelevant terms to add as negative keywords, cutting down on wasted ad spend.

-• Google Ads and YouTube Ads: Don’t forget the world outside of Amazon.
-About 34.6% of online shoppers begin their product search on Google.
+Google Ads and YouTube Ads: About 34.6% of online shoppers begin their product search on Google.
 Running Google Search and Shopping ads allows you to capture this high intent traffic.
-YouTube, the world’s second largest search engine, is perfect for demonstrating your product and building brand awareness through video ads.
+YouTube, the world's second largest search engine, is perfect for demonstrating your product and building brand awareness through video ads.

-• Facebook and Instagram Campaigns: Social media platforms like Facebook and Instagram are excellent for generating demand through visual storytelling and precise audience targeting.
-You can create campaigns to build awareness, drive traffic, or retarget visitors who have already shown interest in your products.
-If you want this handled under one program with site CRO and analytics, explore the D2C Growth approach.
+Facebook and Instagram Campaigns: Social media platforms like Facebook and Instagram are excellent for generating demand through visual storytelling and precise audience targeting.
+You can create campaigns to build awareness, drive traffic, or retarget visitors who have already shown interest.
+If you want paid media, CRO, and analytics managed under one program, explore the D2C Growth approach.

-• Remarketing and Dynamic Product Ads: Most visitors won’t buy on their first visit.
-Remarketing (or retargeting) shows your ads to people who have already visited your website, keeping your brand top of mind.
-Dynamic Product Ads take this a step further by automatically showing users the exact products they viewed, which can be highly effective.
-Website visitors who are retargeted with ads are up to 70% more likely to convert.
+Remarketing and Dynamic Product Ads: Most visitors will not buy on their first visit.
+Remarketing shows your ads to people who have already visited your website, keeping your brand top of mind.
+Dynamic Product Ads take this a step further by automatically showing users the exact products they viewed.
+Website visitors who are retargeted are up to 70% more likely to convert.

 Building Social Proof and Customer Loyalty

-Traffic alone isn’t enough.
+Traffic alone is not enough.
 You need to build trust and encourage repeat business.

-• Post Purchase Email Sequence: The conversation with your customer shouldn’t end at the checkout.
+Post Purchase Email Sequence: The conversation with your customer should not end at the checkout.
 For D2C stores, a post purchase email sequence can increase satisfaction, gather feedback, and encourage repeat purchases.
 Acquiring a new customer can cost five times more than retaining an existing one, making these follow ups a high ROI activity.

 Advanced Conversion and Pricing Tactics